johneckberg/notes/csc_3511/week_11_notes.md

 ### Digital Signatures

-Big idea: Digital signatures are an asymmetric way of providing integrity and authenticity to data
+Big idea: Digital signatures are an asymmetric way of providing **integrity and authenticity** to data

+A digital signature scheme consists of three algorithms:

+  * A key generation algorithm that selects a private key at random from a set of possible private keys.
+The algorithm outputs the private key and a corresponding public key.
+  * A signing algorithm that, given a message and a private key, produces a signature.
+  * A signature verifying algorithm that, given the message, public key and signature, either accepts or rejects the message's claim to authenticity.

 The primary reasons for using a cryptographic hash function H(M) are: 1.
 Asymmetric operations (signing/verification) are slow, so you sign a short hash instead of a long message.
 2. It allows signing arbitrarily long messages.

 Security Property: Digital signature schemes are secured against EU-CPA (Existentially Unforgeable under Chosen Plaintext Attack).

+**Digital signatures don't prevent the replay attack**

 ![alt text](Private_key_signing.svg.png)